 +TCFF reserves the right to remove a film from the festival program for any reason or for no reason and shall not be liable for any refund or claims of any kind arising out of such removal.

-+Accepted films may be screened between 1-4 times, at the discretion of TCFF.
++Accepted films may be screened several times during the run of the fest, at the discretion of TCFF.

-+The Festival reserves the right to use images from selected films for marketing purposes.
++The Festival reserves the right to use images from selected films for announcement purposes.

-Submission notifications will be sent via email on or around September 11th, 2017.
+The last of the submission notifications will be sent via email on or around September 12th, 2018.